sanchezsantana/safety_ai/predictive_models/README.md

 ---

 ## 📌 Objectives
 - Provide a **sandbox (Year-0)**: a synthetic year of observations, incidents, and interventions that serves as the baseline for model testing.
+  - Predictive models **do not access the predefined trajectories directly**; they only see daily tabular data and must **discover patterns** by themselves.
 - Develop **synthetic data generators** for observations, incidents, and trajectories using the safety ontology and LLMs.
+  - The **first batch of synthetic data** is generated to **replicate Year-0 in textual form** (reports, observations, incidents).
+  - Synthetic narratives are embedded with **BGE (bge-m3)** and **tabulated** to ensure alignment with the Year-0 structure before generating new scenarios.
 - Implement **four predictive approaches**:
   1. **Regression models**: quantify relationships between leading indicators and the probability of incidents.
   2. **Clustering methods**: discover patterns of degradation and risk evolution.
   3. **Leading indicators**: define and test thresholds/rules for early warning.
   4. **Trajectory-based models**: model sequences of observations and events (HMMs, transformers) to anticipate high-potential incidents.
-- Ensure that **all predictions and analyses are queryable via the QA Agent**, enabling real-time interaction and interpretability.
+- Ensure that **all predictions and analyses are queryable via the QA Agent**, enabling real-time interaction, visualization, and interpretability.

 ---